jlf599/JetstreamAPITutorial/README.md

 *Note that this prepared host only is created as needed for tutorials.
 If you want to work through this tutorial on your own, you'll need to install the CLI utilities and get your application credential openrc -- docs for that are noted above on the Jetstream2 Cloud docs site*

+> :warning: Please note that this may change from tutorial to tutorial -- so see the instructor for up to date information

 To access the client server, use your provided username and password, and log in to

 ```